TheKrafter/thekrafter.github.io/kraftersrealm/season2-changelog.md

 - Mob spawners drop if broken with silk touch
 - Phantoms ignore players who have used a bed in the past 3 minecraft days
 - Phantoms spawned in for you will despawn when you sleep or die
+- When a bedrock player performs an emote, it switches the item in their main and offhand

 ## Balancing
 - No more teleportation!
 (Including `/back`, `/home`, `/warp`, and `/tpa`)